raycast/extensions/extensions/divide-by/README.md

-# DivBy

-Divide by number
+# Divide By

+## Description

+Quickly perform division operations with a saved divisor by using shortcuts.